loimos/loimos/README.md

 Charm++ may be installed from source as follows:
 1. Clone the Charm++ git repo from GitHub here: [https://github.com/UIUC-PPL/charm](https://github.com/UIUC-PPL/charm).
 2. Once the repo is cloned, `cd` into its top-level directory and check out the latest version (ex: `git checkout v7.0.0`).
 3. Next, build Charm++.
 Charm++ has a variety of options and which are best to use varies by system.
-In general, the build line will look something like
+In general, the build line will look something like this:

     ```./build charm++ <version> smp --with-production --enable-tracing```